sayamgautam1/profesional-portfolio/README.md

 ## Description

-The objective of this task is to have a last portfolio, exhibiting the work completed amid the course.
+The objective of this task is to have a portfolio, exhibiting the work completed amid the course.
 It moreover serves as a put to hone and apply concepts learned and change the folio in accordance

 # Purpose

-To achieve the said task given
+To achieve the said task given<br />

-AS AN employer
+AS AN employer<br />
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to view a potential employee's deployed portfolio of work samples<br />
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position<br />

 # Features